What is Construction Partnering?

 Partnering Throughout the Project’s Life Cycle

 Construction Partnering should be implemented through all phases of a project’s life cycle, anytime more than one organization is involved.
-Ideally, it begins upon project conception for aligning the owner’s team, and critical project partnerships are forming.
+Ideally, it begins upon project conception for aligning the owner’s team, and when critical project partnerships are forming.
 Nevertheless, it can be implemented during any project stage and results can be achieved with velocity.

 Partnering Life Cycle